mbohra07/Agentic-Finance-Simulator/financial_crew/short_report.md

 	•	Monthly Summary: At the end of the simulation, this task generates a summary report that consolidates all data, provides insights into the user’s behavior, and suggests improvements.

 	•	Wellness Scoring: All simulation tasks now contribute to a real-time Financial Wellness Score (0-100) that evaluates spending discipline, savings efficiency, and goal progress, with personalized improvement tips generated after each simulation.
 The score appears in all reports and dashboards, visually tracking the user's financial learning curve over time.

+	•	Agent Coordination (NEW): Synthesizes outputs into a final recommended action using a structured JSON schema.
+Includes rationale, behavior notes, and prioritized suggestions.

 # Memory Storage Implementation
 	•	The memory components for the system have been fully integrated to enhance agent capabilities.
 However, due to limitations with the free version of the platform, these memory components are currently commented out.
 The intention is to activate them once higher resource limits are available.